1965 All-Ireland Senior Football Championship

 The 1965 All-Ireland Senior Football Championship was the 79th staging of the All-Ireland Senior Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament.
 The championship began on 2 May 1965 and ended on 26 September 1965.

 Limerick rejoin the Munster football championship for the first time since 1952.

 The decider was a repeat of the 1964 All-Ireland Senior Football Championship Final, between Galway and Kerry.
-There was no change in the outcome as Galway defeated Kerry again by 0-12 to 0-09.
+There was no change in the outcome as Galway defeated Kerry again by 0–12 to 0–09.
 It was Galway’s second title in succession, on their way to "Three In A Row".

 Provincial Championships format changes

 Connacht Championship format change

 The Connacht championship, instead of the normal system, has two quarter-finals and one semi-final instead of the usual one quarter-final and two semi-finals for just one year.
 All-Ireland champions Galway received a bye to the Connacht final meaning that Mayo, Roscommon, Sligo and Leitrim would be in separate quarter-finals.
 The winners of the two games would play in a lone semi-final while the semi-final winner would play Galway.

+The only year in between (1933–1940) & 2020 that it happened.